yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-script.md

   </li>
 </ul>

-This procedure is only required if both of the following conditions are true:

-- You set [Manually Provision Nodes](../on-premises/#provider-settings) to true in the on-premises provider configuration.
-- The SSH user has sudo privileges that require a password.

-To provision your nodes you can run the pre-provisioning script (`provision_instance.py`).
+If the SSH user configured in the on-premises provider has sudo privileges that require a password, you can provision your nodes by running the pre-provisioning script (`provision_instance.py`).

 The script is displayed under **Instances** on the **Instances** tab of the on-prem configuration you created.

+{{< warning title="Note" >}}
-(If the SSH user does not have any sudo privileges, you can't use the script and need to perform a [fully manual setup](../on-premises-manual/).)
+If the SSH user does not have any sudo privileges at all, you can't use the script and need to perform a [fully manual setup](../on-premises-manual/).
+{{< /warning >}}

 ## Manually provision nodes using the script